OxoaResearch/j4pr.jl/README.md

 or by means of wrapping around, algorithms for clustering, classification, regression, data manipulation as well as some functionality for paralellization, error assessment and terminal-based plotting.
-Type stability is not enforced however it still is pretty speedy, mostly due to the nature of Julia itself.
-It is currently under heavy development bugs are expected to be around.
+While type stability is most desired, it is not enforced; still j4pr is pretty speedy mostly due to Julia.
+Currently the code is under heavy development and some bugs are expected to be around, although not that many.

 A simple example:
 ```julia